nvinayvarma189/camp-collections-java/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
+Oggy is such an odd name.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+1. create an iterator object over the arraylist of strings (`names`)
+2. Iterate over the iterator object to get each string in the arraylist
+3. Check if "oggy" is present in each string
+4. if yes then remove that element from array list